ironcore-scrapyard/virtual-controlplane/docs/usage/vc.md

 ```

 !!!note
         The helm installation will run through without changing those values.
 This might be OK if you deploy it into a local Minikube or Kind cluster.
 However you won't be able to access your cluster since the `Ingress` won't be configured correctly.
-Also there is a huge security risk as the static token to can be guessed relatively easy exposing your API server to fraudulent access.
+Note, that there is a huge security risk as the static token can be guessed relatively easy exposing your API server to fraudulent access.

 ## Installation